PrefectHQ/prefect/docs/concepts/results.md

 - `result_storage`: Where to store the result when persisted
 - `result_serializer`: How to convert the result to a storable form

+#### Enabling and disabling persistence

 Persistence of results can be configured with the `persist_result` option.
-The `persist_result` option defaults to a null value, which will automatically enable persistence if it is needed for a Prefect future used by the flow or task.
+The `persist_result` option defaults to a null value, which will automatically enable persistence if it is needed for a Prefect feature used by the flow or task.
 Persistence of results can be manually toggled on or off:

 ```python
 from prefect import flow, task